StoneRaptor5870/key-value-store/Readme.md

 - `EXISTS key` - Check if key exists
 - `INCR key` - Increment the integer value of key by one
 - `DECR key` - Decrement the integer value of key by one

+### Key Expiry & TTL Commands

+- `EXPIRE key time` - Set a key to expire in N seconds
+- `TTL key` - Get remaining time to live
+- `PERSIST key` - Remove expiration from a key

 ### Persistence Commands